Fairholmes Circular (via Bleaklow and Derwent Head) Walk

 Tea

 Derwent Café Fairholmes Visitor Centre, Bamford, Hope Valley, Derbyshire, S33 0AQ (01433 650 953).
-The Derwent Café in the Peak District Visitor Centre is essentially a hot and cold food kiosk with a separate entrance to the VC, and it is often open a bit longer than the VC.
+The Derwent Café in the Peak District Visitor Centre is operated independently of the VC and essentially a hot and cold food kiosk with a separate entrance.
+It is often open a bit longer than the VC.

 Profile